aaugustin/django-sesame/README.rst

 It's useful if you want to share private content without requiring your visitors to remember a username and a password.

-django-sesame works with Django 1.4 or later, and with any supported Python version except 2.5.
+django-sesame is tested with:

+- Django 1.4 (LTS), 1.6 and 1.7,
+- all supported Python versions (except Python 2.5 for Django 1.4).

 It's tied to ``django.contrib.auth``.
 It uses ``django.contrib.session`` when it's available, but it also supports stateless authenticated navigation,